ardaku/whoami/README.md

 [whome](https://crates.io/crates/whome): `whoami` command RiR (Re-written in Rust) that depends on this crate.

+## Testing
+The testing procedure is documented at
+<https://github.com/ardaku/whoami/blob/v1/TESTING.md>.
+The full manual test
+suite is run for each change that affects multiple platforms.

 ## License
 Copyright © 2017-2024 The WhoAmI Contributors.